 How to stay legal if you pay someone to get rid of rubbish

-So, if you pay someone to remove rubbish from your property and it’s then fly-tipped (dumped on land rather than properly disposed of) you could be prosecuted.
+If you pay someone to remove rubbish from your property and it’s then fly-tipped (dumped on land rather than properly disposed of) you could be fined or prosecuted.

-You should also get the make, colour and registration number of the vehicle that’s taking the rubbish away.
+It is also good to keep a note of the make, colour and registration number of the vehicle that’s taking your rubbish away.